 Based at: The Factory, 319 Craigpark Drive, Glasgow, G31 2TB

-Travel: From time to time travel may be required for home visits and partner visits across Glasgow, and to Impact Arts other offices in Ayrshire/Edinburgh for monthly team meetings.
+Travel: Travel will be be required for project and partner visits across Glasgow, and to Impact Arts other delivery areas in Ayrshire/Edinburgh/Renfrewshire

 Qualifications & Experience: